HariKrishnan-PT/harikrishnan_challenge/README.md

 ## Secure the Application

-a.
-Restrict Bucket Access
+1. Restrict Bucket Access
    Ensure the bucket is not publicly accessible.
    Access is only through CloudFront via the OAI.

-b.
-Enforce HTTPS
+2. Enforce HTTPS
    CloudFront is configured to redirect HTTP requests to HTTPS.

-c.
-Use WAF (Optional)
+3. Use WAF (Optional)
    For additional security, you can use AWS Web Application Firewall (WAF) with CloudFront.